Liberty Law

 FIRST OFFENCE:

 The mandatory minimum penalty depends on your blood alcohol content.
-If you have a blood alcohol concentration that is between .08 and .11 then the mandatory minimum is a $1000.00 fine.
-If you have a blood alcohol concentration that is between .12 and .15 then the mandatory minimum is a $1,500 fine.
+If you have a blood alcohol concentration that is between .08 and .11, then the mandatory minimum is a $1000.00 fine.
+If you have a blood alcohol concentration that is between .12 and .15, then the mandatory minimum is a $1,500 fine.
 If you have a blood concentration that is equal to or exceeds .16 then the mandatory minimum is a $2,000 fine.
 In addition to the fine, there is a mandatory minimum driving prohibition of one year.

 SECOND OFFENCE:

-The mandatory minimum is 30 days in jail and a 2 year licence prohibition.
+The mandatory minimum is 30 days in jail and a 2-year licence prohibition.

 THIRD AND SUBSEQUENT OFFENCE:

-The mandatory minimum is 120 days in jail and a 3 year license suspension.
+The mandatory minimum is 120 days in jail and a 3-year license suspension.

 MANDATORY IGNITION INTERLOCK DEVICE PROGRAM:

 This is an in-car blood alcohol-screening device that prevents the operation of a motor vehicle if a driver’s blood alcohol is over a pre-set limit.
-It requires the driver to provide a random samples of breath to start the vehicle.
+It requires the driver to provide a random sample of breath to start the vehicle.
 It is located inside the vehicle and connected to the vehicle’s ignition system.

 Those convicted under sections 320.14(1) and 320.15(1) of the Criminal Code of Canada must successfully complete this program in order to obtain full licence privileges.
 There are some exceptions that our lawyers can assist you with.